MarioNicolae/smart-pantry-dashboard/README.md

 # 🥫 Smart Pantry Dashboard

 A full-stack inventory management app built with Spring Boot and React + TypeScript.
-Staff members can view current stock; administrators can add new items and restock existing ones.
+Staff members can view current stock, administrators can add new items and restock existing ones.

 ## 🛠️ Tech Stack